EnhancedRadioDevices/rfcat/README.md

 * install make
 * make sure both are in the path
 * cd into the "rfcat/firmware/" directory
-* "make explorerfw" will build the firmware for the Explorer board. you should see something like:
+* "make explorerfw" will build the firmware for the Explorer board
 * use ccprog to flash the ExplorerCat.hex firmware onto the CC1110

     ./ccprog -p 19,7,36 erase